First French War of Religion (1562–1563): Negotiations

 Shortly after their arrival in Orléans, Coligny and d'Andelot made an offer to the crown for a meeting with Catherine.
-The conditions of this meeting would be that, Montmorency's son Damville, Navarre's son the prince de Béarn and a member of the Lorraine family would be kept in Orléans as hostages.
+The conditions of this meeting would be that Montmorency's son the seigneur de Damville, Navarre's son the Henri IV, prince de Béarn and a member of the Lorraine family would be kept in Orléans as hostages.
 While Catherine was open to the proposal, Navarre, Guise and Montmorency all protested strongly.

 On the same day as he made his declaration, a diplomatic mission was despatched by the crown to treat with Condé.
-It consisted of two of the four secrétaires d'État - secretaries of state - (Alluye and Fresne) alongside the surintendant des finances (superintendent of the finances) the seigneur de Gonnor.
-After a brief stay in Orléans they departed on 10 April.
+It consisted of two of the four secrétaires d'État (secretaries of state), Alluye and Fresne, alongside the surintendant des finances (superintendent of the finances) the seigneur de Gonnor.
+After a brief stay in Orléans, they departed on 10 April.
 A second diplomatic mission was sent out by the crown 3 days later, this one consisting of Alluye and Gonnor.
-Finally on 24 April a third effort was made, this one comprising de Laubespine and the bishop of Orléans.
+Finally, on 24 April, a third effort was made, this one comprising the bishop of Limoges and Orléans.
 Before his departure on 2 May, the bishop of Orléans bore witness to the sack of his Cathedral in Orléans.
 As the Protestant party witnessed success throughout April with the acquisition of many cities across France, Navarre and Montmorency's opposition to a negotiated settlement faltered.
-They were held back from reshaping the royal policy by Guise and marshals Saint-André and Brissac who remained uninterested in compromise.
-At the Protestant end the diplomatic efforts were stymied by Coligny, who feigned illness during the visit of the ambassadors.
-Arriving back at the Louvre the diplomats walked the gardens with Catherine, Montmorency and Navarre.
-They reported that Condé demanded in exchange for backing down and disarming that the 'Triumvirs', Montmorency, Guise and Saint-André all disarm and withdraw from court.
+They were held back from reshaping the royal policy by Guise and marshals seigneur de Saint-André and the comte de Brissac who remained uninterested in compromise.
+At the Protestant end, the diplomatic efforts were stymied by Coligny, who feigned illness during the visit of the ambassadors.
+Arriving back at the Louvre, the diplomats walked the gardens with Catherine, Montmorency and Navarre.
+They reported that Condé demanded, in exchange for backing down and disarming, that the "Triumvirate", Montmorency, Guise and Saint-André all disarm and withdraw from court.
 Condé further wished to see the Edict of Saint-Germain fully implemented.
 The secrétaires were troubled by their mission, seeing clearly that there was little sign that a compromise could be reached.
 They greatly feared the escalation of the civil war that was surely to follow the failure of their missions.
-De Laubespine bemoaned the mercenaries being raised by each side, which would surely result in depredations of the kingdom.
-The demand that the 'Triumvirs' depart from court was met coldly by Catherine, who rejoindered that it was not appropriate for a king to be denied the presence of the great men of his kingdom during his minority.
+The bishop of Limoges bemoaned the mercenaries being raised by each side, which would surely result in depredations of the kingdom.
+The demand that the "Triumvirate" depart from court was met coldly by Catherine, who rejoined that it was not appropriate for a king to be denied the presence of the great men of his kingdom during his minority.